ForgeRock/forgeops/how-tos/production-workflow.md

 ### Setup your git repos

 There are two different ways you can setup your git repo(s).
-The new and recommended method is to setup a custom ForgeOps root.
-The old method is to create a fork of the official ForgeOps repo.
+The new and recommended method is to setup a custom ForgeOps artifacts repo.
+ForgeOps will work with artifacts in this repo instead of where ForgeOps lives.
+The old method is to create a fork of the official ForgeOps repo, and store your artifacts in that fork.

 #### Setup a custom ForgeOps data repo (Recommended)